kristiania-pg6301-2023/pg6301-frontend-programming/mock-exam.md

 this is a practical exam means that you are evaluated on the functionality of the running code that you deliver, rather than your theoretical mastery of the subjects

+You can use [this GitHub classroom repository](https://classroom.github.com/a/zrIPRlqJ) to get a more realistic experience of how you will need to use GitHub during the exam.

 ## The task

 Show movies saved in a MongoDB with React.
 Let users log in with Active Directory.
 Logged-in users can add new movies to